VMFA-311: Global War on Terrorism

-On November 3, 2001, VMA-311 Harriers attached to the 15th Marine Expeditionary Unit embarked aboard USS Peleliu became the first Harriers to fly combat missions in Afghanistan during Operation Enduring Freedom.
+On 3 November 2001, VMA-311 Harriers attached to the 15th Marine Expeditionary Unit embarked aboard USS Peleliu became the first Harriers to fly combat missions in Afghanistan during Operation Enduring Freedom.

-On January 15, 2003, VMA-311 deployed to the Northern Persian Gulf as part of Amphibious Task Force West.
-On March 21, 2003, almost 59 years to the day after VMF-311’s first combat sortie in World War II, they flew their first combat sortie of Operation Iraqi Freedom.
+On 15 January 2003, VMA-311 deployed to the Northern Persian Gulf as part of Amphibious Task Force West.
+On 21 March 2003, almost 59 years to the day after VMF-311's first combat sortie in World War II, they flew their first combat sortie of Operation Iraqi Freedom.
 During the war they flew over 550 sorties while dropping 77 tons of precision ordnance, destroying or neutralizing 132 Iraqi targets while operating from two amphibious assault carriers, USS Bonhomme Richard and USS Tarawa.
-The squadron returned from the Persian Gulf on July 24, 2003.
-In early 2005, the squadron deployed to Al Asad Air Base in Iraq in support of Operation Iraqi Freedom, while simultaneously deploying a 6 jet 90 Marine detachment to MAG-12 in Iwakuni, Japan to support the 31st Marine Expeditionary Unit.
+The squadron returned from the Persian Gulf on 24 July 2003.
+In October 2004, the squadron deployed to Al Asad Air Base in Iraq in support of Operation Iraqi Freedom, while simultaneously deploying a 6 jet 90 Marine detachment to MAG-12 in Iwakuni, Japan to support the 31st Marine Expeditionary Unit.
+In September of 2006, a contingent of 6 jets was sent to support the 15th MUE aboard the USS Boxer (LHD 4), which was subsequently sent into Al Asad, Iraq to support their sister squadron VMA-211.
+The detachment left Iraq to return to the USS Boxer in April of 2007 to return to their home base of Yuma, AZ.
 In early 2008, the squadron made its final deployment to Al Asad Air Base in support of Operation Iraqi Freedom, while simultaneously deploying a 6 jet detachment aboard the USS Peleliu (LHA 5) in support of the 15th Marine Expeditionary Unit.
 The squadron's 2008 deployment to Iraq marked the Marine Corps Harrier's final participation in Operation Iraqi Freedom, and on 5 October 2008, VMA-311's aircraft were the last Harriers to fly combat missions in support of Operation Iraqi Freedom.
 For the year 2008, VMA-311 had the distinction of being selected as the Marine Corps "Attack Squadron of the Year" by the Marine Corps Aviation Association (MCAA).
 Operation Iraqi Freedom deployments were soon followed in 2010 with deployments again to the 15th MEU and a Unit Deployment Program to the Pacific region.
 While there, they spent over two months aboard USS Essex with the 31st MEU while participating in the multilateral exercises Cobra Gold 2010 and Balikatan 2010.
 VMA-311 deployed to Camp Bastion, Helmand Province, Afghanistan in support of Operation Enduring Freedom from April to September 2013.

-Decommissioning & Future Plans
+Decommissioning (2020)

+VMA-311 was decommissioned at MCAS Yuma on 15 October 2020.

+Reactivation (2023)

-VMA-311 was decommissioned at MCAS Yuma on October 15, 2020.
-The squadron plans to be recommissioned in 2023 and work in tandem with VMFA-314 in order to start transitioning to F-35Cs.
+The squadron was reactivated on 14 April 2023 and will work in tandem with VMFA-314 to transition to F-35Cs.
 The transition is due to be concluded by 2024.

+The Tomcats declared Initial Operational Capability (IOC) in July of 2024 with their 6 aircraft.